-PAD 550 Institutional Development of the Nonprofit Organization (4-0-4).
+PAD 550 Fundamentals of Nonprofit Administration and Leadership (4-0-4).
 Examines nonprofit organizations as community institutions, and the role of institutional management and leadership in their development.
 Covers the nature of leadership and management in the nonprofit sector and the differences between them; fundraising and financial management; governance and the respective roles of board, staff, and volunteers; the political, economic, and intergovernmental environment; community relations; needs assessment; and planning and performance measurement.
 A highly interactive, hands-on approach emphasizing discussion, case analysis, and problem solving.
 Cross-listed with NAL 550.